How To Make Friends In College Or University

 Don't feel that your social life is a lost cause if you haven't made a group of friends after the first few weeks

 Something I've heard fairly often is that it can feel like once the first few weeks of school have passed everyone's social circles become more solidified and it's harder to make friends, since most people have some already.
 I'd say it's true that the atmosphere where everyone is open to making friends with everyone else dies down after the first few weeks.
 However that doesn't mean that every social circle that has formed is now completely locked.
 A social group is usually open to a new member if they're likable and they bring something to the table.
+This article may help:

 The other thing is that the social circles that people form in the first few weeks of university sometimes don't last that long.
 They can form because everyone is eager to have a group to hang out with and not be lonely and will link up with the first batch of people they come across.
 In the months that follow these circles can break up as everyone realizes they actually aren't that well matched.
 Naturally you may find this happening with any friends you made at first too.
 It's okay though.
 There are lots of ways to make other friends in school.